pmndrs/drei/README.md

   intensity: 1, // initial intensity of the shake
   decay: false, // should the intensity decay over time
-  decayRate: 0.65, // if decay = true this is the rate at which intensity will reduce at }
+  decayRate: 0.65, // if decay = true this is the rate at which intensity will reduce at
+  controls: undefined, // optionally pass a ref to OrbitControls }

 <CameraShake {...config} />